Southampton's Djenepo aiming to be better than Mane | Goal.com

 Djenepo's first season in the Premier League was rocked by the tragic passing of his mother in March, with Southampton quick to rally around him.

 “Moussa is back now from the funeral of his mum.
 He seems to be getting into a better mode again.
 It was not easy for him.
-We tried to help him as much as we can,” Hasenhuttl told the club website.
+We tried to help him as much as we can,” Saints manager Ralph Hasenhuttl told the club website.

 “It always helps if you are on the pitch and doing what you like to do the most.
 That helps you not to forget, but to get a little bit of deflection from what is around you at the moment.
 It has shown every day since he is here that he is getting his laughter back again.